What is Agentic AI?

 How Agentic AI Works

-Agentic AI operates on a four-stage loop that separates it from every other form of automation:
+It operates on a four-stage loop that separates it from every other form of automation:

 1. Perceive The agent takes in data from its environment — emails, databases, APIs, documents, sensor feeds.
 It doesn't wait for a user to type a question.
 It monitors, watches, and triggers on events.

 2. Reason Using a large language model as its reasoning engine, the agent breaks a high-level goal into concrete steps.
 "Process this month's invoices" becomes: extract line items from 47 PDFs, match each against purchase orders, flag discrepancies over $500, route approvals to the right manager.
+Grounding that reasoning in real data — via retrieval-augmented generation — is what keeps the plan from drifting into plausible-sounding nonsense.

 3. Act The agent executes those steps by calling tools — APIs, databases, internal systems, even other AI models.
 It doesn't just generate text.
 It writes to your ERP, sends emails, creates tickets, and moves data between systems.